ytlee3/quantum_algorithms/4_quantum_fourier_transformation/README.md

 QFT $|\psi \rangle = \frac{1}{\sqrt{2}} (\alpha+\beta) |0\rangle + \frac{1}{\sqrt{2}} (\alpha-\beta) |1\rangle$, where the QFT gate is the Hadamard gate.

+We can also approach this in the matrix form

 ## Quantum algorithm
 Here is the quantum circuit for solving Simon's problem, let's check out the wavefunction step by step.